diegoareval/code-challenge-test/README.md

 ### `npm start`

-Running the previous command you'll see the outputs based on the requirements
+Running the previous command you'll see the outputs in the console based on the requirements